Pascal (programming language): Data types

 A Type Declaration in Pascal is used to define a range of values which a variable of that type is capable of storing.
 It also defines a set of operations that are permissible to be performed on variables of that type.
 The predefined types are:

-The range of values allowed for the basic types (except boolean) is implementation defined.
+The range of values allowed for the basic types (except Boolean) is implementation defined.
 Functions are provided for some data conversions.
-For conversion of real to integer, the following functions are available: round (which rounds to integer using banker's rounding) and trunc (rounds towards zero).
+For conversion of real to integer, the following functions are available: round (using rounding half away from zero) and trunc (rounds towards zero).